 - I love a rousing discussion of philosophy, theology, psychology, values, futurism, history.

 - I write in order to understand my own thinking and construct my own views of the world.

 - I read fairly widely, preferring books that are more than a few decades old.

 - I love essays and non-fiction and often find connections that I can integrate into my life and work.

 - Snow-covered mountains remind me of the grandeur of the universe and my place in it.
 They put me at peace.

-- I walk regularly throughout the day, strolling through my garden and neighborhood in order to get refreshed.
+- I take walks regularly throughout the day, strolling through my neighborhood and town in order to think, plan, and get refreshed.

 - Communication - personalizing information to each member of a team.

 - Utilization - getting the most out of each person by knowing where to put them on a project.